We have Welsh Terrier puppies! **2014**Check out Noodle's litter that was born at the end of 2013 (here).

 All DARWYN puppies are raised in our home and in a family setting.
 They are very well socialized and are exposed to every aspect of the "home environment" including noises, other pets, children, visitors, etc...
 Overall, our puppies are raised with love and we take great pains to ensure the health and well-being of each of our babies.
 All litters are continually evaluated from their birth until they go to their new homes.

 In keeping with the breed standard, tail docking and dew claw removal are performed by a veterinarian at approximately 3 to 5 days old (note - sometimes I will leave tails undocked for the potential of them to go to homes in Europe).
-Every puppy receives a basic health check, dewormings and their first series of vaccinations (sometimes the second as well) by our veterinarian before they leave for their new homes.
+Every puppy receives a basic health check, dewormings and their first series of vaccinations (sometimes the second and third as well) by our veterinarian before they leave for their new homes.

 Throughout the many years, we have become very experienced in "temperament testing" all of our puppies and have used these results as a basis for placing each pup with the appropriate family.
 Since we want to ensure the happiness of both the puppies and their new families, we offer assistance by instructing every new owner in the areas of training, grooming and general care of their new family member.